-At Open Sky Group, we have a strong culture of sharing knowledge, experience and ideas openly and freely.
+At Open Sky Group, we have a strong culture of sharing knowledge, experience, and ideas openly and freely.
 A topic got started from one of our consultants needing ideas on how to keep systems integration costs (and effort) to a minimum for a rapid implementation (or in our world, a normal project).

 Two of our people jumped in and offered their experience and wisdom.
 What makes it interesting is that these people came from different ends of the project team; one response was from a program manager’s point of view and the other from a developer.
 Let’s look at the different points of view (POV) and see if, or where, they intersect.

-Systems Integration Recommendations from the Program Manager POV
+Systems integration recommendations from the Program Manager

-- If at all possible, use a file/message format that is already in production for the client vs. implementing using a new one.
+- If at all possible, use a file/message format that is already in production for the client vs. using a new one.

 - Use current standard specifications for transactions and avoid customizations as much as possible; development of standard specifications is generally less costly than custom specifications.